ivy-llc/ivy/docs/partial_source/why_ivy.rst

                 mean, var, zk_e, Rk_e, *self._get_kalman_params())

-The same drag-and-drop behaviour is possible for MXNet, Jax and Numpy, and we are commited to supporting future deep learning frameworks, yet to be created.
+The same drag-and-drop behaviour is possible for MXNet, Jax and Numpy, and we are commited to supporting future machine learning frameworks, yet to be created.